 Needless to say, we’ll be following the unfolding of this story closely in the days ahead.
 It opens up the possibility that kava might be discovered growing elsewhere in United States, in particular within the few non-tropical rainforest areas within the country.
 For example, in Pacific temperate rain forests ecoregion which occurs on west-facing coastal mountains along the Pacific coast of North America, from Kodiak Island in Alaska, through Oregon to northern California or in areas within the southern Appalachian Mountains.
 The highest elevations of the Great Smoky Mountains could be a candidate for the location of old growth kava.

-What we know for sure is that any discovery of kava plantations within the United States would be welcomed by those who enjoy the many benefits of the drink and the sense of calm and happiness it can induce at the end of a stressful day, and by the numerous kava bar businesses and owners always looking for a new source of supply.
+What we know for sure is that any discovery of kava plantations within the United States would be welcomed by those who enjoy the natural mind and body relaxation it can induce at the end of a stressful day, and by the numerous kava bar businesses and owners always looking for a new source of supply.

 Learn more about the effects of drinking kava here.